ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 highest.
 Objects in the array MUST NOT duplicate `max_deadline`.
 `max_deadline` MUST be non-zero and less than 4032.
-`min_feerate` is an onchain feerate in millisatoshis per weight unit (or equivalently, satoshis per 1000 weight units) and must be at least 253.
+`min_feerate` is a [<LSPS0 onchain fee rate>][] in millisatoshis per weight unit (or equivalently, satoshis per 1000 weight units) and must be at least 253.

+`valid_until` is a [<LSPS0 datetime>][] indicating the maximum time that the returned parameters are still valid.
+The LSP MUST return a `valid_until` time that is at least 60 minutes in the future.
+The client SHOULD call `c=.sip.get_sip_info` again if its cached swap-in-potentiam information has a `valid_until` that is less than 10 minutes into the future.

+`promise` is an arbitrary JSON string that identifies this set of the returned parameters.
+The LSP:

+* MUST NOT use JSON string `\` escapes.
+* MUST use only characters in the ASCII range 32 to 126 (except characters that require a JSON string `\` escape to represent).
+* MUST return a JSON string of no more than 256 bytes in ASCII encoding.

+#### Swap-in-potentiam Transaction Output Deadline

 The "deadline" is the number of blocks remaning before the `OP_CHECKSEQUENCEVERIFY` branch of the